NieneB/InternshipReport/index.md

   <figcaption>Welcome screen </figcaption>
 </figure>

 The next <a class = "xref" href="" > figure $$ </a> shows how the screen looks when entering the application.
-A example line is already given to show the user what is possible.
+An example line is already given to show the user what is possible.

 <figure>
   <img src="img/mapopeningscreen.png">